accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

 __Append-only vs update in-place__

-The first driving dimension is append-only vs update in-place.
+The first driving dimension is __append-only__ vs __update in-place__.
 Transitional single node filesystems usually update disk data in-place (except BtrFS).
 Later the quick adoption of LSM-tree leads the predominance of append-only systems, also known as log-structured systems.
 Not only HDD which benefits from sequential writes, SSD also favors append-only (e.g. RocksDB) due to internal FTL & GC.
 More, PMEM filesystems e.g. NOVA adopts append-only with per-inode logging; and in-memory systems e.g. Bw-tree adopts append-only with delta pages.

   * __Update in-place__.
 Examples are EXT4, Ceph.
 If a piece of data is to be updated, it's overwritten on the same address on the disk, rather than written to a new address.
 Compared to append-only, address tracking is simpler, without needing extra memory metadata to track new addresses; and without extra costly GC to reclaim old data.
-The drawbacks are: the underlying HDD doesn't like random writes; with a fixed block-size, storing compressed results are tricky; double-write problem, where overwrites need transaction to protect against crash, thus new data gets an extra write in journaling.
+The drawbacks are: 1) the underlying HDD doesn't like random writes.
+2) With a fixed block-size, storing compressed results are tricky.
+3) Double-write problem, where overwrites need transaction to protect against crash, thus new data gets an extra write in journaling.

     * __Content-based addressing__.
 The example is XtremIO.
 Each piece of data has a fixed on-disk location (think about placement by data hash, but at disk block level).
 When the data block location is determined by data content hash, it can be used to auto dedup.
 Since data block location has zero degree of freedom, such system needs minimal metadata to track data location, and cannot be implemented by append-only.

     * __Set-associative cache__.
 The example is Kangaroo and [Flashcache](https://github.com/facebookarchive/flashcache/blob/master/doc/flashcache-doc.txt).
 Entire SSD is used to map a large HDD space, just like how CPU cache maps memory.
-An HDD data block can be stored on SSD at a small set of blocks.
+An HDD data block can be stored on SSD, selecting from a small set of blocks.
 The set is determined by hashing, within which a block is found with linear probing.
 Similarly, by limiting the data location degree of freedom, minimal memory metadata is needed.

     * __Database paging__.
-A cleaner way to update in-place is to divide address space into pages, and use page as the atomic unit to transfer between disk and memory.
+A cleaner way to update in-place is to divide address space into pages, and use page as the atomic unit of transfer.
 The "page" here is like storage "blocks".
 However, the system additionally needs transaction logging to guarantee crash consistency.
-More, even only a few bytes updated, an entire page has to be switched; i.e. pages introduce both write amplification and space amplification.
+More, even only a few bytes updated, an entire page has to be switched, i.e. write amplification.
+A page can have internal fragmentation that margin bytes cannot be utilized, i.e. space amplification.
+If page doesn't need to be equal-sized, it becomes "chunks", or "micro-partitions".

   * __Append-only__.
 Examples are LSM-tree or RocksDB, Log is database, Azure Storage.
-The system doesn't support modifying written data on-disk, thus updates need to append to new places, like a log.
-The main drawbacks of such systems are: Constant GC (or compaction) is needed to reclaim old data, which can contribute even 50% of system bandwidth; data location has high degree of freedom, thus the system either needs huge memory metadata to lookup, or incurs read amplification when scan through stale data.
-The benefits are: everything is simplified because written data is immutable; writes are sequential which HDD likes; transaction and crash consistency is at hand, because data is log.
+The systems don't support modifying written data on-disk, thus updates need to append to new places, like a log.
+The main drawbacks of such systems are: 1) Constant GC (or compaction) is needed to reclaim old data, which can eat up even 50% of system bandwidth.
+2) Data location has high degree of freedom, thus the system either needs huge memory metadata to lookup, or incurs read amplification when scanning through stale data.
+The benefits are: 1) Everything is simplified because written data is immutable.
+2) Writes are sequential which HDD favors.
+3) Transaction and crash consistency is built-in, because data is log.
 Over the years, after all, append-only proves successful.

-    * __Sequential structure?__.
+    * __Sequential structure or not__.
 The example is BtrFS.
 Not all append-only follows a sequential logging.
 In BtrFS, new data is copy-on-write to a new page, and then atomically linked to the B+-tree.
-Besides, optimizations like parallel multi-segment logging also breaks the default one sequential logging.
+Besides, optimization like parallel multi-segment logging also breaks the default one sequential logging.

-    * __Cleanup inline of offline?__.
+    * __Cleanup inline or offline__.
 Append-only needs to cleanup stale data; should it be done on the write path, or offline?
 GC/compaction chooses offline.
 Apache Hudi copy-on-write chooses inline of the write path.
-Besides, the cleanup can even be delayed to first user read, i.e. Apache Hudi merge-on-read.
+Besides, the cleanup can even be delayed to the first user read, i.e. Apache Hudi merge-on-read.

     * __Delta data__.
 The idea of append-only can be expanded to indexing, on PMEM (e.g. NOVA) or in-memory (e.g. Bw-tree).
-They exploit that appending delta data benefits high concurrency, simplifies lock handling, and avoids touching unrelated data like COW.
+They exploit that appending delta data benefits high concurrency, simplifies lock handling, and avoids amplification like COW.
 In another perspective, immutable data can either be implemented by COW or appending delta, while COW forces compaction on write path.

   * __Hybrid approach__.
-The example is Ceph BlueStore, where big writes are append-only, small writes touching no existing data is in-place, and small overwrites are merged to RocksDB WAL.
+The example is Ceph BlueStore, where big writes are append-only, small writes overlapping no existing data is in-place, and small overwrites are merged to RocksDB WAL.
 This approach was invented to overcome Ceph double-write problem.
-It essentially bridges the old update in-place system to append-only.
+It essentially bridges the old in-place update to append-only.

 Thinking in higher level, the driving factor behind append-only vs update in-place is whether to delay __maintaining on-disk data organization__, to do it inline or offline, or a write-optimized data format vs a read-optimized data format.

-  * __Write path__ is efficient if it doesn't need to maintain on-disk data organization.
+  * __Write path__ is efficient if it doesn't need to maintain on-disk __data organization__ (see next [section](.)).
 Writes favor batching, sequential.
 This is what __append-only__ brings, except extra bandwidth spent for GC/compaction.
-Besides, writes favor less co-update components (in sync), e.g. fewer indexes, caching, less fragmented data.
+Besides, writes favor less co-update components (in sync), e.g. fewer indexes, caching, less fragmented write locations.

   * __Read path__ is efficient either if data has an index, or the location can be derived from the key, or well-sorted to favor full scan.
-Data should be less fragmented, preserves locality, and with fewer stale entries.
-Though __append-only__ generates fragmented delta data, GC/compaction can rewrite to optimize for reads.
-Though __update in-place__ saves GC/compaction traffic, read-optimized format may still need extra rewrite.
+Data should be less fragmented, preserve locality, and with fewer stale entries.
+Though __append-only__ generates fragmented deltas, GC/compaction can rewrite them to optimized read formats.
+Though __update in-place__ saves GC/compaction traffic, more read-optimized formats may still need extra rewrites.

-    * __Data index__ is needed for efficient read path. __Update in-place__ reduces index size by limiting data location degree of freedom, though not applicable to secondary indexes, and by reducing tracking granularity, i.e. unlike __append-only__ which redirects small updates to a new page.
+    * __Data index__ is usually needed for efficient read path. __Update in-place__ reduces index size by limiting data location degree of freedom, though not applicable to secondary indexes; and by preserving tracking granularity, i.e. unlike __append-only__ which redirects small updates to a new page.
 This also means less ripple updates to index.

   * __On-disk data organization__.
 The best read-optimized data format almost always require a full rewrite to generate, which explains why append-only is favorable, especially considering columnar compression (i.e. OLAP).
 More recent data, which can be separated by hot/cold tiering (or like the "levels" in LSM-tree), may still benefit from update in-place to reduce GC/compaction or churn to index (though in fact most also use append-only).

 __Co-updating neighbor components__

-Besides on-disk data, write path touches almost a wide range of components to co-update together, e.g. metadata, index, checkpoint, logging, cache.
+Besides on-disk data, write path touches a wide range of components to co-update together, e.g. metadata, index, checkpoint, logging, cache.

   * __Metadata, index__.
 The main concern here is the propagation of visibility from disk data change to end user.
-This is mentioned before in "Consistency" section.
+This is mentioned before in [Consistency section](.).

   * __Checkpoint, logging__.
 New changes are first made atomically durable by WAL, where a typical technique is separating key/value (WiscKey).
 Durable changes can then be propagated to index and metadata to be made visible to user.
 Logging is a write-optimized format, while reads need structured data.
 The "structured data" is either periodically flushed from memory to disk, i.e. checkpointing, or by transferring database pages.
 Fragmented, overlapping checkpoints further need GC/compaction to rewrite to more read-optimized format (e.g. LSM-tree), and to reclaim deleted storage space.